ralmarri12/namespaces/README.md

 #Guys Don't be lazy:
-Create your own github account and stop pushing your comments from my account.
+Create your own github account and stop pushing your commits from my account.
 Worst Regards,
 Rashid F.